yosemitebandit/meduele/readme.md

 ## meduele
-takes incoming calls, lets people respond with help in an asynch fashion
+takes incoming calls, lets people respond with help in an asynch fashion.
+650 262 5300

 Patrick thinks this is awesome!